apache/lucene-jira-archive/migration/README.md

 This optional step creates Jira username - GitHub account mapping.
 To associate Jira user with GitHub account, Jira user's "Full Name" and GitHub account's "Name" needs to be set to exactly the same value.
 See https://github.com/apache/lucene-jira-archive/issues/3.

-Note that this tool would not generate a correct mapping - you should manually check/edit the output file to create the final mapping (see step 4.).
+Note that this tool would not generate a correct mapping - you should manually check/edit the output file to create the final mapping.

 1. List all Jira users